 Further along the lake just before the Albanian border is Sveti Naum, an Orthodox monastery.
 It’s another relaxing spot for lunch and maybe a quick swim.
 There are countless signs around the monastery warning of the vicious peacocks which may attack at any moment but we survived the visit unharmed.

-Albania is well known for its ridiculous bunkers which line much of the border regions but Macedonia has it’s own pointless bunkers too.
+Albania is well known for its ridiculous bunkers which line much of the border regions but North Macedonia has it’s own pointless bunkers too.
 This huge concrete specimen is on the main road from Ohrid to Sveti Naum and it’s the perfect place to make fun of earlier governments.

 Back in Ohrid we stopped for Turkish tea in a small cafe off the main square.
 North Macedonia can be cheap, even by Balkan standards, but 20 cents for tea was unexpected.
 I can’t imagine how cheap things would be outside of a major tourist destination like Ohrid.